plu210/My-Data-Portfolio/VA-Helper/README.md

 ## Example Questions
 - Can I apply for tinnitus benefits without a formal diagnosis?
-- How do I file a VA disability claim for tinnitus?
+- Should I still apply if I’ve been out of service for 10 years?
 - My claim got denied, what do I do?
 - Does my MOS matter?